 Content marketing has always been in the news for its ability to connect and attract a broader range of customers.
-It is now more actively being used, with over 70% of marketers actively investing in content marketing.
+It is now more actively being used, with over 70% of marketers actively investing in content marketing according to a HubSpot report.
 A whopping 500 hours of content is being uploaded on YouTube, and nearly 2500 WordPress posts are published each minute as per research by Smart Insights.
 This number is only increasing as digitization spreads in every corner of the globe.

-With this stupendous surge in content creation, content marketers need to carve a niche for themselves to get noticed and potentially maximize their outreach.
+With a stupendous surge in content creation, content marketers need to carve a niche for themselves to get noticed and potentially maximize their outreach.
 Wondering how successful content marketers get it done?
-This blog will look at some of the lesser-known *secret* habits of successful content marketers, which you can adopt in your content marketing strategy and routine.
+This blog will look at some of the lesser-known *secret* habits of successful content marketers, including content marketing tools they use, which you can adopt in your content marketing strategy and routine.

 Whether you are starting or have a flourishing career in content marketing, we all have just 24 hours as everyone else.
 So what matters is how we utilize this precious time.

 Most content marketers seldom have a plan, leading to indecisive strategies, last-minute content creation, and haphazard execution.
 Every marketer needs to learn the art of prioritizing and planning to ensure that they are always a step ahead in their content marketing journey.